tvikkula/visualize-d3/README.md

 Finally, the coloring of the plot were considered to be made color-blind friendly, but that ended up to be a bit too much for my knowledge on color-blindedness in general.
 It was hence deemed to be out of scope.

 Due to feedback it was realized that the visualization still was too exploratory, it visualized multiple patterns and it was difficult distinguish a main takeaway from the plot.
 Therefore the plot needed to focus more on a single pattern and focus on explaining that story.
 This required a further reduction in the dimensions of the plot to focus on a single, easy-to-distinguish pattern.
 Therefore the plot was further re-designed to only focus on patterns between time (months of the year) and types of Cancellations.
 Therefore, the single Airports were basically omitted from the plot.
 This way, it seems far easier to distinguish temporal patterns in the visualization.

+The visualization was then changed to display percentages of cancelled flights, because simple amounts did not quite describe the patterns that are being described in the visualization.
+The ratios will make it easier to distinguish whether the cancellation ratios are truly meaningful instead of just high due to there just being significantly more flights at certain times of the year.

+Additionally, since the patterns in the visualization were quite unclear, it was decided that the dataset needed to be drastically larger.
+Therefore, instead of just viewing data from year 2008, data from years 2004-2008 are visualized instead.

 The previous designs are in previous/- and previous-060216/-folders of the project directory.